 This is one of my favorite quotes.
 We must learn to like who we are and also realize that we are not anyone else.
 Maybe you wish you were this person or that person.
 Have you thought about what that so-called person goes through?
 Maybe being someone else isn’t all that.
 Let’s make this a little simpler.
 Focus first on learning to like who you are.
 That is a struggle for a lot of us.
 We just don’t like the way we look, the way we talk, the way our hair is, and so on.
 I could list so many things here.

 Maybe you compare yourself to other people?
 Believing that they have it going on and not you.
-I too am guilty of this one.
+Yes, I too am guilty of this one.
 I spent a good portion of my life believing that others were better than me.
 I believed that I wasn’t worth anything.
 After all, my biological mother gave me up for adoption.
 Why would anyone want me?
 This was my daily struggle for years.
 I felt that I couldn’t do anything right.
-I lived in the shadow of others.
-I couldn’t understand that I had the power to change where I was going.
+I constantly lived in the shadow of others.
+Most importantly, I couldn’t understand that I had the power to change where I was going.
 I didn’t have to stay where I was.
 Neither do you.

 “Life is too short to waste any amount of time on wondering what other people think about you.
 In the first place, if they had better things going on in their lives, they wouldn’t have the time to sit around and talk about you.
 What’s important to me is not others’ opinions of me, but what’s important to me is my opinion of myself.” ~ C. JoyBell C.

-What I couldn’t understand was that I didn’t have to accept what others thought about me.
+What I couldn’t understand was that I didn’t have to accept what others thought of me.
 When I was younger, I thought that because they “knew” me, I believed that what they were saying about was true.
 I didn’t have to live in someone else’s shadow.
 Most importantly, I had the POWER to change how I saw myself and where I was going.
 I didn’t have to stay where I was.
 That day was a new beginning for me.

 First, I learned how to shut down all the negative people in my life.
 I did this by cutting some out of my life permanently or dialed some down.
 Second, I stopped talking about what I was doing.
 My goals and dreams are important to me.
 No one supported me.
 They thought I couldn’t do it.
 I’m here to tell you that I am doing it and you can too.
 Finally, I learned that I didn’t need to live my life according to anyone else’s standards.
 I don’t need their permission to live my life.
 And guess what?
 You don’t need anyone’s permission or approval to live your life, YOUR way.